-The 2020 Convention of the Washington State Labor Council, AFL-CIO is Sept.
-23-25 via video conferencing.
+The 2021 Convention of the Washington State Labor Council, AFL-CIO is July 21-23 via Zoom video conferencing.
 Here's everything you need to know.

-Consider this page your “convention bag” stuffed with all the information that delegates and guests need to get the most out of the first-ever virtual convention of the Washington State Labor Council, AFL-CIO.
-You’ll find the convention agenda, rules, proposed resolutions, workshop descriptions, reports from officers and staff, forms, and everything else you need.
-Keep checking back as we continue to add materials for the WSLC’s 2020 Constitutional Convention set for Sept.
-23-25 via Zoom video conferencing.
+Consider this page your “convention bag” stuffed with all the information that delegates and guests need to get the most out of the second (and hopefully final) virtual convention of the Washington State Labor Council, AFL-CIO.
+You’ll find the convention agenda, rules, proposed resolutions, workshop descriptions, forms, and everything else you need.
+This page is continually being updated, so keep checking back as we continue to add materials for the WSLC’s 2021 Convention, set for July 21-23 via Zoom video conferencing.

-- Watch this Zoom training video for the convention:
+- Watch this Zoom tutorial video for the convention:

 - Review the convention’s Zoom Meeting Tips

 - Review the Proposed Rules and Order of Business

 - If you are a first-time delegate, check out the New Delegate page to find out what the WSLC is, what it does, and your role at this convention.